popgengui/agestrucnb/README.md

                 d.
 Using this method PYTHONPATH and NEPATH variables will need to be set every time you open a new console to run the program.
-If you are conversant with setting environmental variables for your user environment, you can add the agestrucne path to the PYTHONPATH path, and NEPATH to your
+If you are conversant with setting environmental variables for your user environment, you can add the agestrucnb path to the PYTHONPATH path, and NEPATH to your
                     environment so that they are available automatically when you open a console windows.